dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

 ## Title

-Comparison between ingress controllers and methods to secure web applications and the kube-API server in kubernetes clusters
+GRANULAR ACCESS CONTROL TO KUBERNETES COMPONENT USING OPENID CONNECT

 ## Topic

-Study the operational differences between three main ingress controllers and securing one of them with automatic certificates.
-Furthermore investigating various modes to authenticate and authorize users to ensure security to applications running in a kubernetes cluster based on k3s.
+Investigating various modes to authenticate and authorize users to ensure security to applications running in a kubernetes cluster using the protocol "OpenID Connect".

 ## Project Report: